sheff07/springclass/README.md

 # springclass
-This is a readme file that is createdfor our spring class git tutorials This is just for information purpose
+This is a readme file that is created for our spring class git tutorials This is just for information purpose